SHASHANK2341/CLAN-BOT/README.md

 # ✌️ Credits

-> If consider using this Bot, make sure to credit me!
+> If consider using this Bot, make sure to credit Tomato6966 sir!